EthanChu7/CADE/README.md

 ```

 ## Experiment on SynMeasurement
-### To reproduce the result on SynMeasurement, run
+### To reproduce the result on SynMeasurement, run:
 ```
 python Experiment_CADE_SynMeasurement.py --substitute lin
 ```